ChrisPlease/resume/src/content/collections/experience/webo/index.md

 Webolutions is a small marketing agency located in the Denver Metro Area.

-I was responsible for designing and implementing custom WordPress themes, plugins, and extensions for various client websites.
-Each site began with an internal, barebones WordPress theme.
-My role included initial design with the client, then build the theme and any necessary plugins to deliver the final product.
-I was involved with the full development stack.
+In my role as engineer at Webolutions, my responsibilities included desiging and implementing custom WordPress themes and plugins for a diverse set of clients.
+I was heavily involved through the entire evolution of a new WordPress website, from meeting with the client to discover their needs, to final delivery of the product.